KysbKing/steal-digispark/README.md

 5. Press Download in Arduino and connect the chip.

 Preparing the flash drive on which the user`s data will be uploaded:
-Rename the usb drive: Grestal-USB
+Rename the usb drive: ULN123
 All done!

 Connect Grestal-USB and Digispark.